Sustainability at Oh Goodness

-I currently send orders out in recycled paper jiffy bags, which are themselves recyclable or even compostable.
+I currently send orders out in recycled paper jiffy bags and cardboard packs, which are themselves recyclable or compostable.
 These do not require tape as they are self sealing and I now use paper tape and recycled boxes for wholesale orders.

 I willingly accept cleaned jars for reuse.
 Anyone who returns jars to me receives $1 off the price of their next jar.

 There is a lot of hidden waste in the supply and manufacture end of a production process.
 For example, my glass jars come wrapped in plastic packaging, and until I requested otherwise, the lids came in a large plastic bag!
 I requested that my lids be supplied in alternative packaging, however the shrink wrapped jars are out of my (and my suppliers) control as they come from overseas.
 Luckily, I have soft plastic packaging recycling available to me here in Wellington so these are currently taken there along with my household's soft plastics.